The best non-Amazon sales to shop on Prime Day | CNN Underscored

 Best Buy

-The consumer electronics retailer’s Bigger Deal Savings Event runs through June 22, and they’re offering shoppers deals both in-store and online, on everything from TVs and laptops to smartphones to headphones.
-You’ll find select laptops starting at $149 (like this Lenovo Chromebook), savings up to $250 on some gaming laptops, savings up to $500 on select big screen TVs and up to $400 on select Samsung Galaxy phones.
+The consumer electronics retailer’s Bigger Deal Savings Event runs through June 22, and it’s offering shoppers deals both in-store and online, on everything from TVs and laptops to smartphones to headphones.
+You’ll find select laptops starting at $149 (like this Lenovo Chromebook), savings up to $250 on some gaming laptops, savings up to $500 on select big-screen TVs and up to $400 off select Samsung Galaxy phones.

 Scoop up everything you need for your home at the Beyond Big Savings Event that Bed Bath & Beyond is hosting from June 20 to June 22.
 The store is offering free same-day delivery for orders $39 or more — so you’ll get your purchase that day — and a rewards offer that will provide customers up to $100 for future purchases.
 And the savings go further than that, with 60% off select Crux appliances, up to 50% off Ugg bedding and up to $280 off select Shark, Bissell and Neato vacuums among the deals.